 If you are charged with a second-degree felony (F2), you have been accused of one of the most serious offenses that a person can commit.
 If you have been charged with such a crime, you need the help of a trained Pittsburgh Criminal Defense Attorney.

 All over the United States, crimes are classified as being in one of two categories, misdemeanors and felonies.
 Of these, felonies are considered to be the most severe.
 Both categories are further split into three different degrees.
-To learn about the degrees of felonies and misdemeanors, you can contact a popular Pittsburgh Criminal Lawyer.
-He or she will explain about these classes of offenses in detail.
+To learn about the degrees of felonies and misdemeanors, you can contact a popular Criminal Defense Lawyer.
+Our Pittsburgh felony defense attorneys will explain about these classes of offenses in detail.